I ddarllen y tudalen yma yn Cymraeg, dewiswch ‘Cymraeg’ ar y dewisydd iaith isod.

 If you contact us to apply for, change or renew a registration under the Data Protection Act you can expect us to process your request within seven calendar days of receiving it.
 Your request is valid from the date it arrives in our office.

 We can provide information about our service in different formats and languages, and we can adapt the way we communicate with you depending on your needs - for example, by phone, live chat, large format print or textphone.
 Please let us know what your particular needs are and we will do our best to help.
-See our service adjustment policy for more information.
+See our Reasonable Adjustment Policy for more information.

 Feedback about our service